Share on Facebook Share on Twitter Share via e-mail Print

 It was one minute to five, according to the clock on the wall.
 Rachel walked as slowly as she could out of the office.
 The parking lot was deserted as usual except for Ms. Shinkampf’s BMW and her own second-hand green Chevy with an off-white hood.
 As she pulled out of the parking lot, she remembered that she had forgotten to ask Ms. Shinkampf about being reimbursed for gas money for this museum-hopping venture.
 At least Fort’s Collection of Anomalous Phenomena wasn’t far from the area where she lived.

 A few blocks north of the Bexar County Museum Association building, the neighborhood changed drastically.
-Only a few buildings were occupied: El Papagallo restaurant, with its neon parrot (never lit), Adelante! bookstore, with its curious mix of pink and gold romance novels and political tracts in the window, and the liquor store, which seemed to have no name.
+Only a few buildings were occupied: El Papagayo restaurant, with its neon parrot (never lit), Adelante! bookstore, with its curious mix of pink and gold romance novels and political tracts in the window, and the liquor store, which seemed to have no name.
 When Rachel turned the corner, she felt a blast of cold wind.

 An old woman clasping a twig broom and a large mirror stood in the middle of the road.
 Her malevolent sulphur-yellow eye skewered Rachel as the car swerved, barely missing a parked pickup.
 Rachel slammed on the brakes.
 But when she ran back to see if the old woman was all right, the pavement and narrow sidewalks were devoid of pedestrians: dead, injured, or unharmed.
 She saw no one.